sowcow/blog/content/posts/the-irishman.md

 I think the viewer is more likely to identify with beta.
 So those who intuitively dislike the movie are not entirely wrong.

+Of course, there is the tragedy aspect, but I don't know how common the plot is to evaluate.